IBM-Cloud/docs/services/ContinuousDelivery/toolchains_about.md

 ## Getting help and support for toolchains
 {: #gettinghelp}

 If you have problems or questions when you use toolchains, you can get help by searching for information or by asking questions in a forum.
-You can also open a support ticket.
+You can also [open a support ticket (Link opens in a new window)](https://www.{DomainName}/docs/support/index.html#open-ticket).

-When you ask a question in a forum, tag your question so that the {{site.data.keyword.Bluemix_notm}} development teams see it.
+The {{site.data.keyword.Bluemix_notm}} development and support teams actively monitor Stack Overflow and dW Answers, and follow the questions that are tagged with ibm-bluemix, continuous-delivery, and bluemix-continuous-delivery.
+When you create a question in either forum, tag your question so that the {{site.data.keyword.Bluemix_notm}} development and support teams see it.

-* If you have technical questions about developing or deploying an app with toolchains, post your question on [Stack Overflow (Link opens in new window)](http://stackoverflow.com/search?q=devops+ibm-bluemix){:new_window} and tag your question with "ibm-bluemix" and "continuous-delivery".
+* If you have technical questions about developing or deploying an app with toolchains, post your question on [Stack Overflow (Link opens in new window)](http://stackoverflow.com/search?q=ibm-bluemix+continuous-delivery){:new_window} and tag your question with "ibm-bluemix" and "continuous-delivery".

-* If you have questions about toolchains, use the [IBM developerWorks dW Answers (Link opens in a new window)](https://developer.ibm.com/answers/topics/devops-services/?smartspace=bluemix){:new_window} forum.
+* If you have questions about toolchains, use the [IBM developerWorks dW Answers (Link opens in a new window)](https://developer.ibm.com/answers/topics/bluemix-continuous-delivery/?smartspace=bluemix){:new_window} forum.
 Include the "bluemix-continuous-delivery" tag.

 For more details about using the forums, see [Getting help (Link opens in a new window)](https://www.{DomainName}/docs/support/index.html#getting-help).